AgTech tool, innovating grassland management in Latin America

 The technological solution

-The AgTech solution has very positive impacts on production systems, including improving the profitability of production systems, sustainability and levels of self-sufficiency.
-Implementing this technology in family livestock and dairy farms in Latin America and the Caribbean is of great interest since these systems require pasture.
-Pasture production is very sensitive to climatic changes; the world is facing very changing climatic scenarios, therefore an increase in pasture production will improve the productivity and quality of life of family farmers in the region.
-This in turn translates into increased natural habitats for animals, reduced input use, increased nutrient recycling and increased carbon sequestration of pastures.
-The DSS tool, available in the cloud and which provides real-time information on the sequence of paddocks to be grazed, the area and what is available for stocking, will be developed with a "user design experience" approach.
+The AgTech solution has positive impacts on production systems, such as improving the profitability of production systems, sustainability and the level of self-sufficiency.
+It is important to implement this technology on farms where the food base of these systems is pastoral.
+Today we are facing changing climatic scenarios, so increasing pasture production will give family farmers an increase in productivity and quality of life.
+Increased natural habitats for animals, reduced input use, increased nutrient recycling and increased carbon sequestration of pastures.
+The developed tool, available in the cloud, provides real-time information on the sequence of paddocks to be grazed and the area available for the creation of reserves and was designed with a “User Centered Design” approach.
+It was designed with a “User Centered Design” approach, generating a participatory development that took into account the needs of the users, achieving a balance between usability, tool complexity and capacity to generate impact on productive systems.

 "Having the growth rate and stocking data makes it very easy to make the decision to increase concentrates or reduce to a grazing shift and in the spring to be able to close paddocks in a timely manner for quality reserves."